bthtsang/bthtsang.github.io/_pages/starsend2end.md

 When massive stars approach the end of their lives, they explode violently as supernovae.
 These cosmic explosions are the results of many inter-dependent physical processes: nuclear burning and neutrino transport at the stellar cores, convective and supersonic gas flows, all in the presence of strong gravity and turbulence.

-In order to reliably realize these explosions in simulations, scientists rely on a handful of physics solvers, each responsible for a subset of physics most relevant to a given stage.
+In order to realize these explosions in simulations, scientists rely on a handful of physics solvers, each responsible for a subset of physics most relevant to a given stage.
 However, there is no existing end-to-end pipeline for the process.
-Scientists have to manually traverse the software stack; each layer of the software stack often requires days to learn, and a PhD to master.
+Scientists have to manually traverse the software stack; each layer of the stack often requires days to learn, and a PhD to master.

 ### Objective

+Combine experience with other researchers, to assemble an end-to-end simulation pipeline to follow stellar explosions across different scales.

 ### Approach